BrainyBeeBrainyBee

 4. Reconciling Equivalent Antiderivatives

-• The Constant of Integration (C$): The algebraic bridge between different-looking answers.
+• The Constant of Integration (CCC): The algebraic bridge between different-looking answers.

 • Trigonometric identities: Frequently responsible for vast differences in output appearance.